BrowserUp offers a fresh approach to load testing.

 BrowserUp is a DRY (Don’t Repeat Yourself) Load Testing Tool

-BrowserUp uses your code, libraries, page objects, binaries, and PostMan definitions for load tests.
-Why maintain two implementations of “how to talk to your app” when you can maintain one?
+It runs your code, libraries, page objects, binaries, and PostMan definitions to drive load for load tests.
+Why should you maintain two implementations of “how to talk to your app” when you can maintain one?

 Don’t Repeat Yourself!

-BrowserUp uses the cloud to “scale the thing that makes the requests.”
-With traditional load testing, you scale a script that makes requests that are kinda like the real ones, or at least kinda like how the real thing worked at the moment you hard-code it.
+BrowserUp uses the cloud to “scale the things that make requests.”
+With traditional load testing, you scale an optimized thin-client script that makes requests that are kindof like the real ones, or at least kindof like how the real thing worked at the moment you hard-code it or captured it.

 BrowserUp uses assets you already have, so you can test earlier in the release cycle and shift your load testing left.